diegogastaldi/Simulation/README.md

 Simulation
 ==========
-Copy semaphore.h and semaphore.cpp in the C:\PowerDEVS\atomics\sources
+Copy semaphore.h and semaphore.cpp and street.h and street.cpp in the C:\PowerDEVS\atomics\sources

 Same with car_generator.cpp and car_generator.h